xpol/lua-rapidjson/README.md

 ### rapidjson.\_VERSION

-The current loaded rapidjson version. `"scm"` when not configured.
+The current loaded rapidjson version. `"scm"` when not build with luarocks.

 ## Changelog